-As a result, I am able to offer a comprehensive editorial service to both published and unpublished writers that includes structural editing, line editing, and market evaluation.
+As a result, I am able to offer comprehensive editorial services to both published and unpublished writers at every stage of their writing projects.
+These services include:

 I have worked with writers in every genre (and several subgenres) from young adult fiction to fantasy, thrillers, academic nonfiction, and textbooks; and specialize in memoir, mainstream and literary fiction, and narrative nonfiction.
 Since each project is as unique as the writer who creates it, I offer an individualistic approach specifically tailored to suit the needs of my clients.